quic/sense/README.md

 # 20bn-realtimenet

-This repo contains the inference code for two neural networks that were pretrained on millions of videos.
+This repo contains the inference code for two neural networks that were pre-trained on millions of videos.
 Both neural networks are rather small and should smoothly run in real time on a CPU.

 ## Installation